react-boilerplate/react-boilerplate/docs/general/deployment.md

 _Step 5:_ Go to `Properties`.
 Click on the `Static Website Hosting` accordion where you should see the URL (or _endpoint_) of your website (ie. example.s3-website-us-east-1.amazonaws.com).
 Click `Enable website hosting` and fill in both the `Index document` and `Error document` input fields with `index.html`.
 Click `Save`.

 _Step 6:_ Click on your new S3 bucket on the left to open the bucket.
 Click `Upload` and select all the files within your `./build` folder.
 Click `Start Upload`.
+You can easily automate the deployment with a single [helper script](https://gist.github.com/Can-Sahin/d7de7e2ff5c1a39b82ced2d9bd7c60ae) that uses `aws-cli`.
+Running the shell script with necessary permissions on `AWS` will take care of all the issues mentioned in `IMPORTANT ⚠️` below

 _Step 7:_ Click on the `Properties` tab, open `Static Website Hosting`, and click on the _Endpoint_ link.
 The app should be running on that URL.